 CULT 215 Cultural Industries; CULT 312 Internet Culture; CULT 313 Transnational Asian pop culture; CULT 410 Asian cinema

 Kyong Yoon is a Seoul-born media researcher.
 Dr. Yoon’s research focuses on digital media, migration, and youth culture.
-He has published nearly 40 peer-reviewed articles and chapters.
+He is the author of Digital Mediascapes of Transnational Korean Youth Culture (Routledge) and Diasporic Hallyu: The Korean Wave in Korean Canadian Youth Culture (Palgrave, forthcoming).
+He has co-authored Transnational Hallyu: The Globalization of Korean Digital and Popular Culture (Rowman & Littlefield).
 Prior to coming to UBC Okanagan, he was an ESRC postdoctoral fellow at the University of Sheffield, a research assistant professor at Korea University, and a Korea Foundation visiting professor at McGill University.

 PhD University of Birmingham (UK); BA Korea University

 Selected Publications & Presentations